Maki1209/mariosolis.github.io/_drafts/2024-02-14-Regression-1.md

 ---

 -----
 This is the first entry of Machine Learning (ML) path 🧠🤖.
-The goal is compared between the scratch solution (wihout some prepared package) and well-known Pyhton's packages like Scipy, Sci-kit learn, Tensorflow and Pytorch.
+The goal of the following post is compared between the scratch solution (wihout some prepared package) and well-known Pyhton's packages like Scipy, Sci-kit learn, Tensorflow and Pytorch.

-I will share a quick review of Regression problem focus in the basic case: Linear Regression.
+In this firs post, I will share a quick review of Regression problem focus in the basic case: Linear Regression.

 Regression problem
 ======